googleapis/google-cloud-java/google-cloud-clients/google-cloud-contrib/google-cloud-nio/README.md

 --------------

 See the [Authentication](https://github.com/googleapis/google-cloud-java#authentication)
 section in the base directory's README.
+This shows how to construct the `StorageOptions` object, which you can then pass to `CloudStorageFileSystem.forBucket`.

 About Google Cloud Storage
 --------------------------